 Time Zone Map of the World

-Time zone maps are used to represent the different time zones around the world on a world map.
+Time zone maps represent the different time zones around the world on a world map.
 These maps show the boundaries of the different time zones and indicate the local time in each time zone.

-Time zone maps can be useful for people who need to know the local time in different parts of the world.
-For example, if you are planning a conference call or video chat with people in different time zones, a time zone map can help you figure out what time it will be in each location when the call takes place.
+Time zone maps can be helpful for people who need to know the local time in different parts of the world.
+For example, if you plan a conference call or video chat with people in different time zones, a time zone map can help you figure out what time it will be in each location when the call takes place.